 In addition, we have distribution agreements covering our North American commercial markets and our U.S. Federal Government market with Arrow Enterprise Computing Solutions, Inc. ("Arrow"), a subsidiary of Arrow Electronics, Inc., and Avnet Technology Solutions ("Avnet"), a subsidiary of Avnet, Inc. Pursuant to these distribution agreements, these distributors primary role is to enable a more efficient and effective distribution channel for our products and services by managing our reseller partners and leveraging their own industry experience.
 Many of our North American resellers have been transitioned to either Arrow or Avnet.
 Sales through our distribution agreement with Arrow accounted for approximately 26% of our total revenues for fiscal 2012 and approximately 25% for fiscal 2011.
 Arrow accounted for a total of approximately 30% of our accounts receivable balance as of March 31, 2012 as a result of our reseller agreement.
-Avnet's total revenue contribution was not material for fiscal 2012 and 2011 and its accounts receivable balance was not material as of March 31, 2012.
-If Arrow or Avnet were to discontinue or reduce the sales of our products or if our agreement with Arrow or Avnet, then it could have a material adverse effect on our future revenues.
+Avnet's total revenue contribution was not material for fiscal 2011 and its accounts receivable balance was not material as of March 31, 2012 and 2011 and its accounts receivable balance was not material as of March 31, 2012 and 2011 and its accounts receivable balance was not material as of March 31, 2012 and approximately and 2011 and its accounts receivable balance was not material as of March 31, 2012 and 2011 and its accounts receivable balance was not material as of March 31, 2012 and 2011 and its accounts receivable balance was not material as of March 31, 2012 and 2011 and its accounts receivable balance was not material as of March 31, 2012 and 2011 and its accounts receivable balance was not material as of March 31, 2012 and 2011 and its accounts receivable balance was not material as of March 31, 2012 and 2011 and its accounts receivable balance was not material as of March 31, 2012 and 2011 and its accounts receivable balance was not material as of March 31, 2012 and 2011 and its accounts receivable balance was not material as of March 31, 2012 and 2011 and its accounts recei